Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

     CREATE SINK STREAM TradeSummaryStream (symbol string, total long, avgPrice double);
     ```

-3. To retrieve and process the events, add a new query as follows.
+3. To retrieve and process the events, add a new query as follows:

     ```sql
     insert into TradeSummaryStream